cfpb/design-system/docs/pages/e-mail-signup-forms.md

   * Use standard button text: “Sign up”

-  #### Inset
+  #### Inset email sign up

   * The module heading should provide a strong call to action that clearly sets expectations for what a user will receive as a result of signing up.

-    * Uncheck "Default heading style" to get the alternate heading style that we want in this inset module
+Uncheck "Default heading style" to use H3.

   * The additional body text can further clarify what kind of information will be in the emails, with a focus on the value users will receive from the emails.

   * The placement of the email signup on the page should not interfere with the primary page goal.
 Users respond better to follow-on requests that happen after their primary goal has been met.